 Good Day Sir,

 CC: Texas State Bar Association, Colorado State Bar Association, Georgia State Bar Association

-[Editors Note and Retraction 11/19/2017]: Jason Lee Van Dyke has denied his afformention convictions on charges of domestic violence and the weapons charge.
+[Editors Note 11/19/2017]: Jason Lee Van Dyke has denied his afformention convictions on charges of domestic violence and the weapons charge.
 He claims the weapons charge was expunged in 2006.
 Research by volunteers has not been able to determine the status of these cases or convictions.
 The State of Michigan has laws that allow misdemeanor convictions to be set aside in some circumstances if the offendor is under 21 at the time of the crime.
 Under the provisions of this law a person could answer truthfully that they have not been convicted of the crime in federal court.
 We have been unable to determine if Mr Van Dyke used this law in this case.
 Should he have he would not be under disability and therefore permitted to own firearms.
 Records searchs performed by a legal professional in Michigan produced inconclusive results.
 Short of a midnight trip to the basement of the Ingham County courthouse we have no way to be certain at this time.
 Mr. Van Dyke, in addition to being authorized to practice law in Texas is also authorized to practice in Georgia, Colorado and the District of Columbia Lawyers often do select courts based on tactical considerations.
-It is not unlawful.
-In this case, Mr Van Dyke does not appear to be engaged in the unauthorized practice of law.]
+It is not unlawful just one of those dirty things we hate lawyers for]